NEH Summer Stipend 2021

 Final product and dissemination

 Describe the intended audience and the intended results of the project.
 If relevant, explain how the results will be disseminated and why these means are appropriate to the subject matter and audience.

 If the final product will appear in a language other than English, explain how access and dissemination will be affected.

 NEH expects recipients to provide broad access to all award products, insofar as the conditions of the materials and intellectual property rights allow.
-For projects that lead to the development of websites, all other considerations being equal, NEH gives preference to those that provide free access to the public.
+If you are planning to develop a website or other digital material, explain how the public will access the material.
+If the project has a website, please provide the URL.

 NEH also expects that any materials produced in digital form as a result of its awards will be maintained so as to ensure their long-term availability.
 To that end, describe how the project’s digital results, if any, will be maintained and supported beyond the period of performance.